statechangelabs/polydocs-old/sample-terms/alpaca_terms.md

 ## Acceptance of Terms and Conditions

 By using the Service and the Content, you agree to follow and be bound by these Terms and Conditions, including the policies referenced herein.
-Brokerage account customers of Alpaca are granted additional levels of access to the website and their relationship with Alpaca is governed by additional agreements and terms of use, such as the Customer Agreement.
+Brokerage account customers of {{Company Name}} are granted additional levels of access to the website and their relationship with {{Company Name}} is governed by additional agreements and terms of use, such as the Customer Agreement.

 Data Plans
-When creating a user account with Alpaca/onboarding through Alpaca’s Services you will have the option to subscribe to a market data plan.
+When creating a user account with {{Company Name}}/onboarding through {{Company Name}}’s Services you will have the option to subscribe to a market data plan.
-Alpaca offers a ‘Basic’ market data plan, which is made available at no cost, as well as a ‘Pro’ market data plan, that is made available on a paid subscription basis (a “Paid Subscription”).
+{{Company Name}} offers a ‘Basic’ market data plan, which is made available at no cost, as well as a ‘Pro’ market data plan, that is made available on a paid subscription basis (a “Paid Subscription”).
 By selecting the ‘Pro’ market data plan during the user account creation/onboarding through
-Alpaca’s Services, you agree to: (i) the NASDAQ OMX Global Subscriber Agreement, or AGREEMENT FOR MARKET DATA DISPLAY SERVICES, each to the extent applicable; and (ii) to allow Alpaca to charge your selected payment method for your Paid Subscription for the duration of your subscription period and any applicable recurring charges when your Paid Subscription automatically renews.
-To the extent you wish to cancel your Paid Subscription, you may do so through the ‘Market data subscription’ page in your Alpaca Services account.
-To the extent you cancel your Paid Subscription prior to the end of your applicable subscription term, Alpaca will not charge you for any additional paid subscriptions.
-Notwithstanding the foregoing, Alpaca shall not be obligated to provide you any refund for the unused portion of your Paid
+{{Company Name}}’s Services, you agree to: (i) the NASDAQ OMX Global Subscriber Agreement, or AGREEMENT FOR MARKET DATA DISPLAY
+SERVICES, each to the extent applicable; and (ii) to allow {{Company Name}} to charge your selected payment method for your Paid Subscription for the duration of your subscription period and any applicable recurring charges when your Paid Subscription automatically renews.
+To the extent you wish to cancel your Paid Subscription, you may do so through the ‘Market data subscription’ page in your {{Company Name}} Services account.
+To the extent you cancel your Paid Subscription prior to the end of your applicable subscription term, {{Company Name}} will not charge you for any additional paid subscriptions.
+Notwithstanding the foregoing, {{Company Name}} shall not be obligated to provide you any refund for the unused portion of your Paid
 Subscription term.

 BY PURCHASING A PAID SUBSCRIPTION, YOU ACKNOWLEDGE THAT YOUR PAID SUBSCRIPTION HAS AN INITIAL AND RECURRING

-PAYMENT CHARGE AT ALPACA’S THEN-CURRENT RATES, AND AGREE THAT ALPACA MAY SUBMIT MONTHLY OR YEARLY CHARGES, AS APPLICABLE, IN ADVANCE THROUGH YOUR CHOSEN PAYMENT METHOD WITHOUT FURTHER AUTHORIZATION FROM YOU UNTIL CANCELLED BY YOU, OR YOU CHANGE YOUR PAYMENT METHOD.
-FOR THE AVOIDANCE OF DOUBT, UNLESS CANCELLED PRIOR TO THE CONCLUSION OF YOUR THEN-CURRENT PAID SUBSCRIPTION TERM, UPON SUCH CONCLUSION YOUR PAID SUBSCRIPTION SHALL AUTOMATICALLY RENEW AT ALPACA’S THEN-CURRENT RATES WITHOUT ADDITIONAL NOTICE TO YOU AND YOU ACCEPT RESPONSIBILITY FOR ALL RECURRING CHARGES FOR YOUR PAID SUBSCRIPTION CHARGED BY ALPACA, INCLUDING ANY CHARGES PROCESSED BY ALPACA AFTER THE EXPIRATION DATE OF ANY APPLICABLE PAYMENT METHOD.
+PAYMENT CHARGE AT {{Company Name}}’S THEN-CURRENT RATES, AND AGREE THAT {{Company Name}} MAY SUBMIT MONTHLY OR YEARLY CHARGES, AS APPLICABLE, IN ADVANCE THROUGH YOUR CHOSEN PAYMENT METHOD WITHOUT FURTHER AUTHORIZATION FROM YOU UNTIL CANCELLED BY YOU, OR YOU CHANGE YOUR PAYMENT METHOD.
+FOR THE AVOIDANCE OF DOUBT, UNLESS CANCELLED PRIOR TO THE CONCLUSION OF YOUR THEN-CURRENT PAID SUBSCRIPTION TERM, UPON SUCH CONCLUSION YOUR PAID SUBSCRIPTION SHALL AUTOMATICALLY RENEW AT {{Company Name}}’S THEN-CURRENT RATES WITHOUT ADDITIONAL NOTICE TO YOU AND YOU ACCEPT RESPONSIBILITY FOR ALL RECURRING CHARGES FOR YOUR PAID SUBSCRIPTION CHARGED BY {{Company Name}}, INCLUDING ANY CHARGES PROCESSED BY {{Company Name}} AFTER THE EXPIRATION DATE OF ANY APPLICABLE PAYMENT METHOD.

 ## Personal and Non-Commercial Usage

 Other than as set forth herein, you agree to use the Services and Content solely for your own personal and non-commercial purposes.
 Should you wish to use the Services and Content for any other purposes, including without limitation commercial usage, or making the Services and
-Content available to others through your own application (a “User Application”), you shall provide Alpaca with 30 days advance written notice prior to making such User Application available to others.
-Alpaca reserves the right to restrict your User Application’s connectivity to the Service and Content, and may disallow any connectivity entirely, if Alpaca determines the User Application may interfere with Alpaca’s Services or otherwise be detrimental to Alpaca, as may be determined in Alpaca’s sole discretion.
+Content available to others through your own application (a “User Application”), you shall provide {{Company Name}} with 30 days advance written notice prior to making such User Application available to others. {{Company Name}} reserves the right to restrict your User Application’s connectivity to the Service and Content, and may disallow any connectivity entirely, if {{Company Name}} determines the User Application may interfere with {{Company Name}}’s Services or otherwise be detrimental to {{Company Name}}, as may be determined in {{Company Name}}’s sole discretion.

 ## Disclaimer and Limitations of Liability

 The Content and the Service are provided on an “as is” and “as available” basis.
-To the fullest extent permitted under applicable law, Alpaca and the Third Party Providers expressly disclaim all warranties of any kind with respect to the Content and the Service, whether express or implied,
+To the fullest extent permitted under applicable law, {{Company Name}} and the Third Party Providers expressly disclaim all warranties of any kind with respect to the Content and the Service, whether express or implied,

 including, but not limited to, the implied warranties of merchantability, fitness for a particular purpose and non-infringement.
-Neither Alpaca nor
+Neither {{Company Name}} nor
 Third Party Providers guarantee the accuracy, timeliness, completeness or usefulness of any Content.
 You agree to use the Content and the
 Service only at your own risk.

-Neither Alpaca nor the Third Party Providers explicitly or implicitly endorse or approve any Third Party Content.
+Neither {{Company Name}} nor the Third Party Providers explicitly or implicitly endorse or approve any Third Party Content.
 Third Party Content is provided for informational purposes only.

 The Content is not intended to provide financial, legal, tax or investment advice or recommendations.